Print Edition - 2018-05-31 | News

 - ‘Former rebels wielding new-found political influence to hinder probe’

-May 31, 2018-The merger between CPN-UML and CPN (Maoist Centre) to form the Nepal Communist Party has affected the investigation into the war-era cases of human rights violations as the local governments in many places are now reluctant to cooperate in the investigation process, according to the Truth and Reconciliation Commission (TRC).The Maoist Centre, one of the principal parties of the decade-long conflict, is accused of committing a litany of atrocities.
+The merger between CPN-UML and CPN (Maoist Centre) to form the Nepal Communist Party has affected the investigation into the war-era cases of human rights violations as the local governments in many places are now reluctant to cooperate in the investigation process, according to the Truth and Reconciliation Commission (TRC).The Maoist Centre, one of the principal parties of the decade-long conflict, is accused of committing a litany of atrocities.
 By joining forces with the UML to form a single communist force, TRC officials say that the former rebels are wielding their new-found political influence at the local level to hinder investigation into war crimes.

 The scope of the ruling NCP over-arches almost all three tiers of the government.
 A majority of the local governments are headed by the new party at the present.
 And since local governments are the contact points that the transitional justice mechanism rely on to conduct